timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 one transaction will be faster than ingesting them in a thousand transactions.

 TimescaleDB, being a transactional database, creates a new transaction whenever you try to insert a new record.
-Because of this behavior, it’s suggested to insert data records in a batch - multiple records in one transaction.
+Because of this behavior, it's suggested to insert data records in a batch - multiple records in one transaction.
 Using this approach you can achieve higher ingest rates than if you were to insert data record-by-record.